Lazy-panda001/Password-Generator-Project/README.md

 # Password Generator
-This project gives you a strong password everytime to the user
+In each iteration it will give a strong password with mentioned size.